 Feedback from a Teacher

-Together with Public Health, we launched Guernsey’s pilot vaping support service for young people Quit Vape.
+Together with Public Health, we launched Guernsey’s pilot vaping support service for young people, Quit Vape.
 Working with Buzz Creative, we created the Quit Vape brand, self-help tools, and motivational resources to help young people quit vaping.
-This innovative campaign even earned a Silver award in an international design competition, a proud moment for our team and partners.
+This innovative campaign earned a Silver award in an international design competition, a proud moment for our team and partners.

 Finally, we piloted Risk Avert, an award-winning UK school-based prevention programme.
 This initiative equips young people with the skills and confidence to make informed choices when faced with risk, reinforcing our commitment to early intervention and resilience-building.